vsivsi/meteor-job-collection/README.md

 #### Change the state of a running job to `'failed'`.
 #### Requires permission: Server, `admin`, `worker` or `jobFail`

-It's next state depends on how the job's `job.retry()` settings are configured.
+The job's next state depends on how the its `job.retry()` settings are configured.
 It will either become `'failed'` or go to `'waiting'` for the next retry. `message` is a string.

 `options:`
 * `fatal` -- If true, no additional retries will be attempted and this job will go to a `'failed'` state.
 Default: `false`